utiasDSL/mobile_manipulation_central/README.md

   rosrun controller_manager controller_manager start <controller_name>
   rosrun controller_manager controller_manager stop <controller_name>
   ```

+### Gripper control
+* The gripper typically uses real-time ethernet (Modbus TCP) for communication.
+  If this fails for some reason, it is also possible to communicate using
+  Modbus RTU over a USB connection.
+This requires the [Robotiq User
+  Interface](docs/manuals/robotiq/robotiq-user-interface.pdf) GUI, which only
+  runs in Windows.

 ### Check Ridgeback battery voltage
 When connected to the Ridgeback, do: